 I wrote an article reviewing the program and going through exactly what the process was like for me week by week.
 I detailed what the program includes as far as all of the eBooks and supplements you get.

-*If you do plan to buy the program created by Dr. Myers be sure to use GUTSNEEDLOVE10 at checkout to get $10 off!
+*If you do plan to buy the program created by Dr. Myers be sure to use my link for $10 off!

 And love those guts <3

 *This post may contain affiliate links.
 Please see our affiliate disclosure.
 This site is not meant to be a substitute for medical advice, diagnosis, or treatment.
 Please see our medical disclaimer.

 Hi Nicole.
 Very interesting article.
 To be fair I have never heard before about Candida fungus, and looking at your post it’s definitely something which everyone should be aware of.
 It seems to cause serious symptoms and it’s good that you are sharing info on how to recognize it and the best way to cure it.
 I will for sure share this article with my friends and family who have complained of some of these symptoms.

 Candida can become a big problem so if you think someone you know is experiencing these symptoms please do let them know.
 Thank you for commenting and sharing!